semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

     SEMGREP_BASELINE_REF: 'origin/master'
 ``````

-> Note that we split semgrep scans (full and pull request) as there are some essential differences in setting environment variables such as SEMGREP_PR_ID and SEMGREP_BASELINE_REF in the pull request template.
+Note that you must use two separate templates for full scans and [diff-aware scans](/semgrep-ci/running-semgrep-ci-without-semgrep-cloud-platform/#diff-aware-scanning).
+This is because there are different environment variables used depending on the type of scan such as SEMGREP_PR_ID and SEMGREP_BASELINE_REF in the template for diff-aware scans.

 ## Including templates in an Azure Pipeline